RCIC-UCI-Public/yaml2rpm-docs/docs/source/references/glossary.rst

       https://github.com/orgs/RCIC-UCI-Public/repositories
       holds all repositories for YAML2RPM admixes

+   YAML2RPM
+      Yaml-to-RPM is a Generic Methodology for building and packaging relatively complex software as RPMs from yaml description files.
+      At its core, it creates packages in the RPM format, but without the pain of manually building and maintaining spec files.

    yaml2rpm home
       Top level directory wher all support files for YAMKL2RPM build are installed.
 Currently set to **/opt/rcic**.